-When the Arizona Territory became the State of Arizona on February 14, 1912, the event brought national attention to a rugged, colorful and fairly undiscovered area of the country.
-As the 48th entry into the Union, Arizona was sparsely populated -- only 200,000 residents despite its large land mass.
-One hundred years later it is home to 6.5 million people, with Phoenix being one of America's ten largest cities.
+When the Arizona Territory became the state of Arizona on February 14, 1912, the event brought national attention to a rugged, colorful and fairly undiscovered area of the country.
+To a great degree, Arizona's geographical beauty is due to its centerpiece—the Grand Canyon—including its Sonoran deserts, high plateaus, and many mountain ranges.

+At the time it became the 48th state, Arizona was sparsely populated—only 200,000 residents despite its large land mass.
+One hundred years later, it is home to 7 million people, with Phoenix being one of America's largest cities.

-To a great degree, Arizona's beauty and diversity lie in its geography, from its centerpiece -- the Grand Canyon -- to its Sonoran deserts, high plateaus and many mountain ranges.
-But Arizona also boasts a diverse legacy of Native American, Spanish, Mexican and Anglo influences -- beginning with Hohokam, Anasazi and Mogollon civilizations that go back at least 10,000 years.
+Arizona boasts a diverse legacy of Native American, Spanish, Mexican, and Anglo influences— beginning with Hohokam, Anasazi, and Mogollon civilizations that go back at least 10,000 years.

 On Valentine's Day of 1912, President Taft signed the proclamation of statehood.
 There were celebrations throughout Arizona communities, and George W.P.
 Hunt became the first governor.

 In the decades before statehood and after, a number of factors contributed to the Grand Canyon State's growth: it had the large land mass necessary for raising cattle, it had the climate for crops that were hard to grow elsewhere, and it had the railroads necessary for commerce.
-In addition, Arizona had minerals; in fact, it became the country's largest producer of copper, along with supplying silver, gold, uranium and lead.
+In addition, Arizona had minerals; in fact, it became the country's largest producer of copper, along with supplying silver, gold, uranium, and lead.

-The opening of Roosevelt Dam in 1911 and new achievements in irrigation also fueled the growth.
+The opening of Roosevelt Dam in 1911 and new achievements in irrigation also fueled its growth.
 In addition, the dry climate attracted those in search of better health, and by the 1930s, air-conditioning was becoming more commonplace.
-Through most of the 20th century, Arizona's reputation grew under the banner of The Five Cs: climate, copper, cattle, cotton and citrus.
+Through most of the 20th century, Arizona's reputation grew under the banner of the five Cs: climate, copper, cattle, cotton, and citrus.

-Recommended Books about Arizona's history:
+Recommended Books About Arizona's History

-- Arizona: A Cavalcade of History, by Marshall Trimble
+- "Arizona: A Cavalcade of History" by Marshall Trimble

-- Arizona: A History, by Thomas E. Sheridan
+- "Arizona: A History" by Thomas E. Sheridan

-- Geronimo: The Man, His Time, His Place, by Angie Debo
+- "Geronimo: The Man, His Time, His Place" by Angie Debo

-- Roadside History of Arizona, by Marshall Trimble
+- "Roadside History of Arizona" by Marshall Trimble